survivejs/webpack-book/manuscript/loading/04_javascript.md

 W> **babel-preset-env** does **not** support *browserslist* file yet.
 [See issue #26](https://github.com/babel/babel-preset-env/issues/26) for more information.

-If you execute `npm run build` now and examine *build/app.js*, the result should be similar to the earlier since it supports the features you are using in our code.
+If you execute `npm run build` now and examine *build/app.js*, the result should be similar to the earlier since it supports the features you are using in the code.

 To see that the target definition works, change it to work such as `"browsers": ["IE 8"]`.
 Since IE 8 doesn’t support `const`s, the code should change.
 If you build (`npm run build`), now, you should see something a little different: